-The chart overleaf shows the Revenue financial performance for 2017/18.
-The target set by the Council is for the net expenditure incurred in delivering services (Net Cost of Services) to be within +/-£250,000 of the Approved Budget.
-The actual performance, including corporate expenditure, was (£66,763) below the Approved Budget.
-This meant that (£450,457) was taken from General Reserves compared to an estimate contained in the Original Budget of £1,060 being taken to General Reserves.
+The target set by the Council is for the net expenditure incurred in delivering services (Net Cost of Services) to be within +/- £250,000 of the Approved Budget.
+The actual performance was (£139,875) below the Approved Budget and therefore within the target range.